wuxinxin2000/chatbot/README.txt

+This chatbot implements some simple function to reply customer with predefined messages when receiving certain messages.

 1. Setup Database with below 2 commands(password is empty):
 $ mysql -uroot -p < ./models/init_tables.sql
 $ mysql -uroot -p < ./models/init_test_data.sql

 2. Start chatbot
-Go to chatbot directory, and see main.go in it, then run below command:
+Go to chatbot directory, and check whether there is file main.go, then run below command to start the chatbot server:
 $ go run main.go

 3. Interact with chatbot by using below curl commands: